Automated API testing – Curl, Postman & Python Requests (Virtual Classroom)

 - writing, executing scripts and verifying the results against a database using Python.

 In our current interconnected world, systems are no longer monolithic.
 New Service-Oriented Application (SOA) architecture requires connection of pre-built sub-systems through microservices as part of solution building.
+YOU ARE

 - a tester with the ambition to start as a test automation engineer;